Can You Do a Cake Smash After 1 Year? | San Jose & Bay Area Cake Smash Photographer

 👉 engage naturally

-It’s the sweet spot between curiosity and mobility.
+It’s the ideal balance between curiosity and mobility.

 What Changes After 12 Months